Eric-Douglas-Johnson/ArtStudioManager/README.md

      alt="Size Limit logo by Anton Lovchikov" width="120" height="178">
 -->

-The goal of the ArtStudioManager project is to build management software for art studios.
+The goal of the ArtStudioManager project is to provide functionality for day-to-day art studio management tasks, prioritizing:
-It will provide functionality for the day-to-day tasks that must be completed, prioritizing:
-1. The minimization of time and effort required to complete those tasks.
+1. The minimization of time and effort required to complete tasks.
 2. The generation of revenue.

 ## Features